Non-synchronous rotation on Europa driven by ocean currents: Introduction

-The zonal jets at the top of the ocean exert stress on the bottom of the icy shell, which can cause a slow drift of the shell relative to the rocky core.
-In the present study, we develop a model of icy shell drift that takes into account the influence of oceanic stress on the dynamics of the icy shell, as well as the viscoelastic adjustment of the icy shell itself.
-We ignore the internal ice flow within the icy shell\cite{Ashkenazy-Sayag-Tziperman-2018:dynamics}.
-By comparing the model predictions to observational constraints, we estimate and constrain parameters of the elastic and viscous responses of the icy shell that are currently very poorly known.
+The zonal jets at the top of the ocean exert stress on the bottom of the ice shell, which can cause a slow drift of the shell relative to the rocky core.
+In the present study, we develop a model of ice shell drift that takes into account the influence of oceanic stress on the dynamics of the ice shell, as well as the viscoelastic adjustment of the ice shell itself.
+We ignore internal ice flow within the shell as this is very slow in comparison to the ice shell drift discussed here \cite{Ashkenazy-Sayag-Tziperman-2018:dynamics}.
+By comparing the model predictions to observational constraints, we estimate and constrain parameters of the elastic and viscous responses of the ice shell that are currently very poorly known.